WiseLibs/wise-workers/README.md

 	* `trackUnmanagedFds`
 	* `name`

 ThreadPool is an [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter).
+It emits the following events:

-The only event it emits is `error`, which occurs if a worker thread crashes unexpectedly.
+- `error`: This occurs if a worker crashes unexpectedly.
+If this occurs while a worker is starting up, the ThreadPool will be destroyed.
+- `online:n`: Where `n` is an integer, these events occur when the number of online threads changes (i.e., when a new thread comes online or when an existing thread goes offline).

 ### pool.call(*methodName*, [*...args*]) -> *promise*